iceman3k/stremio-docker-nvenc/README.md

 [Stremio](https://www.stremio.com/) is a free application which lets you stream your favorite shows and movies.

-The Docker images in this repository bundle stremio-server, ffmpeg and web player for you, ready to use in a small Alpine image.
+The Docker images in this repository bundle stremio-server, ffmpeg and web player for you, ready to use in a Ubuntu 22.04 image.

-I built this to run Stremio on my Raspberry Pi 5 and couldn't find something that has both player and server but also the official image seemed too big but also lacks the Web Player and doesn't work out of the box if no HTTPS is configured.
+***
+CURRENTLY, YOU HAVE TO BUILD THIS IMAGE FROM DOCKERFILE or DOCKER COMPOSE BUILD docker build --no-cache -t stremio-docker-nvenc:latest .
+***

 ## Features